sysghent/plant-pot/README.md

 # Workshop: make a smart plant pot

-_(Notes for a workshop organised by Hugo & Willem in Ghent in June 2025.)_
+_(Notes for a workshop organised by Hugo & Willem in Ghent on 4th of June 2025.)_

 In this workshop you will learn how to create a plant pot that can automatically add water to itself when the humidity is too dry.